LeoDog896/redos/crates/redos/docs/vulnerabilities.md

 ## Exponential Overlapping Adjacency

-- 2 tokens with big quantifiers are present in the group, and overlap
+- 1 tokens with a big quantifier and one with none is present in the group, and overlap

 Small example: `b(aa+)+$`